PatPatKittyKat/aoc2022/README.md

 Part2, if we need to keep the file names, just add to the class and insert via string[] splitString, splitString[1].

 ## Day 8: Treetop Tree House
 This one presents itself as a 2D array problem.
-Notating as (x,y) coordinates, we will check every coordinates' ±x and ±y values until reaching an edge.
-We can use a secondary structure to store whether or not a tree (coordinate) is visible.
+Notating as (x,y) coordinates, we will iterate through every coordinates' ±x and ±y values until reaching an edge.
+If we never encounter a value ≥ the current coordinate, then we can add +1 to our total number of visible trees.

 We'll load the input file twice, once to count the rows/columns for our array declaration, and then a second time to populate values.

 As for the problem solution, for every inner coordinate, we will check:
 - every +X value until reaching the edge